 Rannoch paused, watching the shadowed face with only a beaked nose, cheeks and forehead visible.

 Arraevn continued, in a way that suggested ever so quietly that he was close to breaking.
 "I would not ask, but I am very…lost.
-I don't know what to do."
+I do not know what to do."

 Considering his words, Rannoch rolled them around before saying, "That's fine.
 We leave day after tomorrow.
 I'm sure they'll be glad for an extra sword, though I guess you actually need one of those… Ah!
 We'll deal with that tomorrow.
 Sleep now!"
 He threw the covers up over himself and dimmed the lantern.
 There was still so much he needed to understand and now he had the perfect opportunity to do it.